alonzo3569/ROS_Tutorial/Ch7 ROS Virtual RobotX/Ch02_Custom_WAM-V_Thruster_Sensor_Configuration.md

 </launch>
 ```

-* __Compliance rules__:
+## Compliance rules
-  * All sensors must be contained within one of the sensor bounding boxes.
+1. All sensors must be contained within one of the sensor bounding boxes.
-  * All thrusters must be contained within one of the thruster bounding boxes.
+2. All thrusters must be contained within one of the thruster bounding boxes.
-  * The number of each sensor and thruster in the configuration must be within the limit.
+3. The number of each sensor and thruster in the configuration must be within the limit.
-  * For thrusters, there can only be one thruster in each bounding box.
+4. For thrusters, there can only be one thruster in each bounding box.
 * If you call __generate_wamv.launch__ on __non-compliant configuration YAML files__, red error messages will be printed but the URDF file will still be created.
 However, it is not a valid configuration for the VRX competition.

 * `generate_wamv.launch`: (generate_wamv python exe => import configure_wamv.py)